 A Pattern of Belittling Behavior

-As a psychotherapist in NYC who works with individuals and couples, I hear about covert belittling from clients often.
-Often, the person who is doing the belittling behavior has a pattern of doing this with his or her partner.
+As a psychotherapist in New York City who works with individuals and couples, I hear about covert belittling from clients often.

 Underlying Issues in Relationships that Cause Belittling Behavior

 There is no one-size-fits-all answer as to why couples do this to one another.
-In my experience, it's often due to underlying issues in the relationship that the couple is not dealing with.
+In my experience, like most passive aggressive behavior, it's often due to underlying issues in the relationship that the couple is not dealing with directly.

 When I see a couple where one or both of them engage in belittling, I help each of them to see the dynamic and work towards changing it.
 Most of the time, if the person who engages in this type of belittling has some degree of empathy, s/he will come around and recognize that these comments are hostile and abusive.